lautaroreche/Portfolio/README.md

-# Web Page for my personal Portfolio 🌐
+# Personal Portfolio 🌐

 ## Description ℹ️
-This repository contains the code for a **web page built with HTML and CSS**.
+This repository contains the code for a **my personal portfolio, which is a web page built with Python, Django, PostgreSQL, HTML and CSS**.

 ## Features ✨
 - Clean and modern design.